Lipodystrophy Treatments Part III: Treatments for Metabolic Changes

 Early studies show that statins, a type of cholesterol-lowering drug, can reduce the build-up of plaque in the arteries of people living with HIV.

 Early studies show that statins, a type of cholesterol-lowering drug, can reduce the build-up of plaque in the arteries of people living with HIV.
 Plaque build-up can lead to heart attacks and strokes.
-Based on these promising early studies, the US National Institutes of Health (NIH) is now conducting a large-scale trial called REPRIEVE (Randomized Trial to Prevent Vascular Events in HIV) to examine the ability of a statin drug called pitavastatin to reduce heart disease in people living with HIV.
+A large-scale trial called REPRIEVE (Randomized Trial to Prevent Vascular Events in HIV) just showed that a statin drug called pitavastatin can reduce heart disease in people living with HIV.

 Diabetes drugs